suspectedesp/bot-hosting-wrapper/README.md

 # Bot-Hosting.net API Wrapper
-A Simple API Wrapper for certain information in python for bot-hosting.net
+A simple API Wrapper for certain information in python for bot-hosting.net
 Information: This is made by @vortexsys on discord, staff member but not developer of bot-hosting.net
 ## Table of Contents
 - [Installation](#installation)